GinaHorch/GinaHorch/README.md

 👩‍💻 To a career in tech!

-🌻 I'm a proud She Codes Alumni and deeply grateful for the incredible community and support throughout the Plus program.
+🌻 I'm a proud She Codes Plus Alumni and deeply grateful for the incredible community and support throughout the Plus program.

 💫 I absolutely loved learning alongside inspiring women and allies, and I hope to give back by continuing to mentor and contribute wherever I can.